1. Home

 Mater’s new recruits are joining hospitals in South Brisbane, Springfield, Redland, Townsville, Mackay, Rockhampton and Bundaberg.

-Having graduated the Diploma in January of this year, Rebecca Finegan, 37, (pictured) is looking forward to starting her role as an Enrolled Nurse in Mater Private Hospital Brisbane orthopaedics ward.
+Having graduated the Diploma in January of this year, Rebecca Finegan, 37, (pictured at her recent graduation) is looking forward to starting her role as an Enrolled Nurse in Mater Private Hospital Brisbane's orthopaedics unit.

-"I'm quite proud of myself to get to this point," Mrs Finegan said.
+"I'm quite proud of myself to get to this point," Ms Finegan said.

-"My sister is a nurse, and my cousin is a paramedic so it's a family thing to help other people.
+"My sister is a nurse, and my cousin is a paramedic so helping people runs in the family.
 I'm eager to give back to others."

-Mater Group Chief Executive Julia Strickland-Bellamy said the new recruits, which include new Registered Nurses, Registered Midwives and Enrolled Nurses, would be at the forefront of caring for almost 700,000 Queensland patients this year.
+Mater Group Chief Executive Julia Strickland-Bellamy said the new recruits—which include new registered nurses, registered midwives and enrolled nurses—would be at the forefront of caring for more than 700,000 Queensland patients this year.

 “Demand for hospital and health care in Queensland is continuing to grow, and Mater’s frontline workforce is growing to meet that demand,” Ms Strickland-Bellamy said.